BioInf2305/scalepopgen_v0/read_me/filtering_snps_and_indi/run_filter.md

-## scalepopgen: sample and site filtering
+## scalepopgen: sample and site filtering, vcf statistics, plotting samples' location on geographical map
 The workflow incorporates plink2 (v 2.00a3.7) and vcftools (v 0.1.16) to carry out sample and site filtering.
 This can be carried out with the argument ```apply_indi_filters = true```, and ```apply_snp_filters = true```.
 The filtering process depends on the format of the input files.
 If the input is plink binary file then both the processes, sample and site filtering,  will be done using [PLINK](https://www.cog-genomics.org/plink/2.0/), if the provided inputs are vcf files, then along with plink2 [VCFtools](https://vcftools.github.io/index.html) will also be used.

 options for sample filtering: